2600hz/kazoo/applications/crossbar/doc/transactions.md

 Only for super duper admins and resellers.

-Super admin can add `"credit_type": "free"` field to avoid bookkeeper and add credit "for free".
+Super admin can add `"credit_type": "free"` field and change`"reason": "admin discretion"`to avoid bookkeeper and add credit "for free".

 ```shell
 curl -v -X PUT \